k4yt3x/video2x/README.md

 ### This software is currently designed for Windows.

+## 2.2.0 (December 21, 2018)

+- Rewritten main file to organize project structure.
+All executables have been moved into the `bin` folder.
+- Bulk enlarge videos in a folder function has been added.
+- Rewritten command line arguments parser to make arguments more clear.
+- Other minor improvements.

 ## Setup Script (November 29, 2018)

 - Added setup script.
 Now you can install dependencies and generate video2x configuraiton automatically by running the `video2x_setup.py` script.